jncraton/operating-systems-cpsc4420/lectures/16-preemption.md

 - CPUs generally execute the next instruction
 - Devices have the ability to interrupt this flow and redirect execution to an interrupt handler
-- Using timer and interrupt handlers, the OS can build pre-emptive multitasking
+- Using timer and interrupt handlers, the OS can implement pre-emptive multitasking

 # 2.6 Security and Threads